ssc-spc-ccoe-cei/gcp-documentation/Onboarding/Application.md

           export FILE_TO_CUSTOMIZE='projects/<project-id>/client-project/setters.yaml'
           ```

-    - For Dev, PreProd and Prod,  we do not require this package.
+    - For Dev, PreProd and Prod,  you do not require this package.

 ## <a name='THEEND'></a>THE END